zephrous2k/zephrous2k.github.io/_tabs/aboutme.md

 toc: false
 ---

-# Hi.
-I am Daniel.
+# Hi! •ᴗ• .
+My name is Zephrous.
 Welcome To My Github Space! 🚀

-## About Me •ᴗ•
-(ㅅ´ ˘ `) I am currently a university student studying Software Engineering.
+(ㅅ´ ˘ `) Hello.
+I am Daniel also known as Zephrous, currently a Final Year University Student studying Software Engineering.
 I am also an aspiring full-stack web developer and I am passionate about building websites & web development aspects.
 Besides that, I am a cybersecurity enthusiast.
 I have been participating numerous Capture-The-Flag (CTF) competitions since September 2023 when I started CTF.
 As for now, I am part of my CTF team, <a href="https://github.com/myst3r10us">@myst3r10us</a>.
 Current founder and owner as well. 🙎🏻‍♂️
 <br>

 ### 📫 My Personal Portfolio Website.
 Feel free to visit: